back

 One-stop for all your designs.
 Flat monthly price, unlimited requests and revisions.

-When it comes to combining different typefaces, there are a few ways to go about it.
 You can opt for bold contrasts, such as a heavy slab serif font and a delicate cursive script; or pair similar fonts to give your design projects a more dynamic look, whilst building a cohesive brand image.
 Or even, pair two different weights or styles from the same font family for a more minimalist and elegant effect.

 Today, we’re looking at some of the best font pairings.
 We’re also going to suggest what each pair would be best suited for.